Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Introduction

 Generally, authentication, authorization and accounting (AAA) processes require certain amount of cost from the system per registration of a subscriber.
 Putting these processes at the edge of the network would increase the efficiency of subscriber authentication and authorization.
 Also collecting valuable information helps to understand the context of the overall network situations, the connectivity availability and the traffic pattern~\cite{klein2010access}.
 With such knowledge we can increase the overall system reliability with minimal operations cost.
-In this paper, we will use the context-awareness technique to extract the network situation and reduce the traffic in between front-haul and back-haul when subscriber authentication and authorization take place.
+In this paper, we will use the context-awareness technique to extract the network situation and reduce the traffic in between fronthaul and backhaul when subscriber authentication and authorization take place.
 Particularly, we use network context information to distinguish the normal from emergency situation and deliver proactive control in facing any situation.

-This paper introduces a novel distributed security approach for MEC in 5G networks, which aims at delivering a flexible and intelligent AKA executing within the edge cloud, and decouples the authentication process from the central cloud when backhaul connection outages are detected.
-The proposed approach is aware to network context information and able to predictively synchronize subscriber profiles to support local AKA procedures.
+The main contribution of this paper is a novel decentralized security approach for MEC in 5G networks, which aims at delivering a flexible and context-aware AKA executing within an edge cloud (EC), and decouples the authentication process from the central cloud when backhaul connection outages are detected.
+The propose approach is to make aware of network context information and able to proactively synchronize subscriber profiles to support local AKA procedures.
+We develop an numerical simulation demonstrates the balance in between the MEC reliability and the operations cost.